 Sometimes, families don’t know about a policy and skip this important step after someone dies.
 If the insurance provider isn’t aware of a policyholder’s death, the benefits remain unclaimed and may be turned over to the state.

 Communication is key, so talk to your loved ones about their financial assets and estate planning.
-Here’s how to find out if a deceased parent or loved one has life insurance.
+Meanwhile, here are five ways to find out if someone has life insurance and additional guidance once you’ve located a policy.

 1. Use Life Insurance Policy Locators